Hugoberry/powerquery-io/docs/Combiner/Combiner.CombineTextByLengths.md

 ## Description

-Returns a function that combines a list of text into a single text using the specified lengths.
+Returns a function that combines a list of text using the specified lengths.

 ## Syntax